The best of Cornwall in the company of like minded ladies!

 OVERNIGHT: Falmouth, same property as above

-Learn to cook ‘Cornwall in a Day’ with Cornish chef George Pascoe at Philleigh Way, a family operated farmhouse kitchen and garden (subject to availability on your chosen travel dates.)
+Learn to cook ‘Cornwall in a Day’ with a local Cornish chef (subject to availability on your chosen travel dates.)
+There is the option of a more formal kitchen experience OR if feeling adventurous, there is the option of a foraging experience.

 OVERNIGHT: Falmouth area, same property as above